309 Thach Hall

-Melissa Estes Blair’s research focuses on women and politics in the United State in the years since World War II.
+Melissa Estes Blair’s research focuses on women and politics in the United State in the twentieth century.
 Her first book, Revolutionizing Expectations: Women’s Organizations, Feminism, and American Politics 1965-1980 examines the role of mainstream women’s organizations such as the YWCA and League of Women Voters in the women’s movement of the 1970s.
 Her research has been supported by the Doris G. Quinn Foundation, the Charles Redd Center for Western History at BYU, and the Sallie Bingham Center for Women’s History and Culture at Duke University, among others.
-She has also received many teaching accolades, including the Lantern Society Award for Leadership in Women’s Education from the University of Virginia and several nominations for teacher of the year at Warren Wilson College.
+She is currently working on two projects – an article exploring Southern Living magazine’s reaction to feminism in the 1970s, and a book manuscript that explores how presidential campaigns thought about and courted female voters from the advent of women’s suffrage through 1980.

 2008 Ph.D., University of Virginia